 - Like Bangalore's Smoke Launcher, Revenant's Silence is thrown with his off-hand, which means you can use it while reloading, healing, shooting, or anything else.

 - There is a significant visual effect to being silenced which can obscure the screens of enemies.
-This makes Silence a powerful zoning tool, because not many Legends will want to push through the Silence.
+This helps make Silence a powerful zoning tool, because not many Legends will want to push through the Silence and receive damage, a silence, and obscured vision all at once.

 - Throw Silence in front of a doorway, or even hide behind it.
 The device won't absorb any damage, but it will block the enemy's view of you.